LardoBoffin/BBC-BCPLLibraries01/README.md

 Then type "exe" to run the program.
 It will show some text and then print out the length of the text "string test take 2".

+To follow - addition of more string functions and a look into vectors which are used extensively in string handling.